-The following guest post is courtesy of Chris San Filippo of the Hotspot Shield Marketing Team.
+The following article was written by Chris San Filippo of the Hotspot Shield Marketing Team.

 Over the course of 2017, there was a massive surge in both the use and value of cryptocurrencies.
 The most prominent of these, BitCoin, shot up from $1,000 to $20,000 within that year, while less widely-used cryptocurrencies saw more rapid increases in value.